0321jlm/BoozeFrontEnd/booze_app/README.md

 ## Features

 ```
-1. Home page encourages users to create an account
+1. Home page encourages users to search for a brewery
-2. Ability to create a new user account
+2. Create a favorite
-3. Ability to create new stock holding, edit them, and delete them
+3. Rate the brewery and provide comments
-4. Main feature is to protect the home page with a session key
+4. Delete those not liked

 ```